Multiple target tracking based on sets of trajectories: Filtering recursion for RFSs of trajectories

 The set of targets at time $k$ is observed through noisy measurements giving rise to the likelihood $\ell^{k}\left(\cdot\right)$, where we omit the value of the measurement for notational simplicity \cite{Angel16}.
-By using FISST \cite{Mahler_book14}, the multitrajectory filtering PDF $\pi^{k}\left(\cdot\right)$ at time $k$, i.e., the PDF of the set of trajectories given the sequence of measurements up to time step $k$, can be calculated recursively using the prediction and update equations,
+By using FISST \cite{Mahler_book14}, the multitrajectory filtering density $\pi^{k}\left(\cdot\right)$ at time $k$, i.e., the multitrajectory density of the set of trajectories up to time step $k$ given the sequence of measurements up to time step $k$, can be calculated recursively using the prediction and update equations,